 This online resource presents a variety of knitted items – very few with proven provenance – for examination, comparison and discussion.
 It catalogues a remarkable number of surviving garments thought to be from the early modern era.

 Knitting in Early Modern Europe is an ongoing research project which began as an EU-funded Marie Skłodowska-Curie Fellowship at the Centre for Textile Research at the University of Copenhagen, awarded to Dr Jane Malcolm-Davies.
 The main focus of the project was knitted caps from the 15th to the 17th centuries.
 It has now expanded to look at other knitted garments, including liturgical gloves, and aims to develop further to include the scholarly study of early modern stockings.

 A key ingredient of KEME is its commitment to citizen science as a way of including crucial craft expertise in textile research.
 Finding a fitting fleece for fulling was the first participatory project which included workshops as far afield as Chicago, Copenhagen, Jutland, Massachusetts and Virginia.
 Volunteers also knitted fleece and yarn of their own choosing and provided evidence which led to interesting conclusions for reconstructing 16th century caps.
-Since then, the Textile Research Centre in Leiden (Netherlands) has rigorously researched knitting 17th century silk stocking in this way and a volunteer group in Helsinki has followed the KEME approach to look at woollen stockings.
+Since then, the Textile Research Centre in Leiden (Netherlands) has rigorously researched knitting 17th century silk stockings in this way and a volunteer group in Helsinki has followed the KEME approach to look at woollen stockings.

 KEME also collaborates with The Tudor Tailor to reconstruct and publish instructions for garments typical of lower-class people in the early modern era.
 A key part of the production process for knitted goods was fulling (beating the fabric and raising a nap) to thicken the fabric and improve its surface.
 Key to successful fulling was the appropriate choice of yarn.
 The search for a 21st century fleece which makes a good substitute for the raw material used in the early modern era continues …